Dog Intestinal Blockages & Dog Enemas

-Dogs don’t always go looking for food to eat in the kitchen.
-Sometimes they go looking for things to eat in other rooms of your home that you don’t always expect.
-They may go after your shoes in your closet, toys in your child’s room, or toilet paper in the bathroom.
-Chewing on these objects can cause some serious damage, but if your dog starts chewing and swallowing these items then you may face a real problem.
-Ingesting small toys and pieces of shoes can cause your dog to choke.
-If these objects make their way through your dog’s digestive tract and into the colon, bleeding and blocked bowel movements can occur.
+Dogs don’t always look for food in the kitchen.
+They may look for treats in other rooms of your home as well.
+Shoes in your closet, toys in your child’s room, or toilet paper in the bathroom are all possibilities.
+Ultimately, chewing on any these objects can cause serious damage.
+If your dog chews and swallows these items, you may face a real problem.
+Ingesting small toys and pieces of shoes can cause choking.
+If these objects make their way through your dog’s digestive tract into the colon, bleeding and blocked bowel movements can occur.

-If your dog ingested a lot of toilet paper then your vet may tell you to bring your dog in for an enema.
-During an enema, your vet will flush your dog’s rectum with liquid.
+If your dog ingested toilet paper then your vet may recommend an enema.
+During an enema your vet will flush your dog’s rectum with liquid.
 The liquid helps expel the contents inside your dog’s intestines and colon.
-Before performing an enema, your vet will most likely take an X-ray of your dog’s digestive system to locate the blockage.
-Once the enema is performed and the blockage is released, your vet will be able to inspect your dog’s bowels to see what caused the blockage.
-Like most procedures performed at the vet, dog enemas can be expensive.
-Vets local to our area charge around $280 for an enema.
-Contact your vet to get an idea of your potential expenses.
-Although medical procedures can be costly, never avoid bringing your dog to the vet just so you can avoid an expensive bill.
-Your dog’s life depends on it!
+Before performing an enema an X-ray of your dog’s digestive system to locate the blockage is required.
+Once the dog enema is performed the blockage is released.
+Next, to see what caused the blockage, your vet will inspect your dog’s bowels.
+Like most procedures performed at the vet, dog enemas are expensive.
+For example, Vets local to our area charge approximately $280 for an enema.
+Contact your vet for potential expenses.
+Although medical procedures can be costly, never avoid bringing your dog to the vet to avoid an expensive bill because your dog’s life may depend on it!

 Published October 6th, 2015